ItsAuraCrypto/Aura/README.md

 npm start

-This will initialize the blockchain node and begin the mining process.
+This will start the node and initialize the mining process.
 Mined blocks will be validated and stored on the blockchain.

 Features

-Core Features:
+Core Features

-	•	Proof-of-Work (PoW): A secure and fair mining algorithm.
+	•	Proof-of-Work (PoW): Secure and fair mining algorithm.
-	•	Decentralized Validation: Independent validation of blocks by multiple nodes.
+	•	Decentralized Validation: Blocks are validated independently by multiple nodes.
-	•	Optimized Transactions: Faster block validation and transaction processing.
+	•	Fast Block Validation: Optimized for rapid transaction processing.
-	•	Smart Contracts (coming soon): Support for programmable blockchain interactions.
+	•	Smart Contracts (coming soon): Support for programmable transactions.

-API Endpoints
+## API Documentation

-Aura Core provides the following APIs for interaction with the blockchain:
+Aura Core provides an API for interacting with the blockchain.

 GET /api/blockchain

-Retrieves the latest blocks in the blockchain.
+Retrieve the latest blocks in the blockchain.

 Response Example: